SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Generally frontend servers called as HTTP servers on port 80.
 Hosts html and java based applications.
 - Backend is also HTTP servers but on port 8080.
 Hosts applications like tomcat, jboss, .net, python etc.
 - These frontend and backend servers will connect through API's
-- How to know your Public IP address (Your Router like airtel) ?
+- How to know your Public IP address given by your airtel subscription ?
 Just type 'What is my ip in google'
 - Every router has two sections Public and Private.
 Modem or router will provide private IPs to the internal systems like phone, laptop, refrigerator etc. using NAT.
 If you type 'ipconfig' in cmd you will get all details, IPv4 is my PrivateIP.
 IPv4 are exhausting and we are upgrading to IPv6 till then we can use IPv4.
-We have 2power32 IPaddresses.
+We have 2power32 IP addresses.
 If we allocate all these, we get problems.
 So they brought 'NAT' Network Address Translation.
 However latency will be slow that is nothing but time to respond will be somewhat slow.
 - What is Fibre exchange points ?
 - What is Enterprise archive file ?
 Servlets (DB) ; JSPS (UI) ---> Monolithic
 - What is Monolithic vs Microservices ?
 Monolithic means single unified application (Enterprise archive file, where everything will be in one file only, has DB also which is nothing but 2 tier architecture), easy to start, hard to scale.
 Microservices will split into independent services, scalable and flexible but more complex.